 Suicide risks can return during the substance withdrawal period or when rebound symptoms occur.
 The early recovery period for a substance user can be rough and those first few weeks or months can feel like an eternity.
 There are highs and lows experienced, and the lows can perhaps make users in this situation feel hopeless.

 Without addiction treatment, some people will not endure this process without wanting to go back to using drugs and/or alcohol.
-Use of these substances can raise suicide risks, which puts users back in the same dark place they just left.
+The use of these substances can raise suicide risks, which puts users back in the same dark place they just left.

 Recovery from addiction is an ongoing, lifelong process.
 It is not quick or easy and it likely will be necessary to continue some form of ongoing treatment.